survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 Caching comes with its problems.
 One of those is cache invalidation.
 A potential approach related to that is discussed in the _Adding Hashes to Filenames_ chapter.

-Bundle splitting isn't the only way out.
-The _Code Splitting_ chapter discusses another, more granular way.

 ## Adding Something to Split

 Given there's not much to split into the vendor bundle yet, you should add something there.
 Add React to the project first: